 1. Billions of people all over the world have been shaking their heads in shock, wondering how the USA elected a comprehensively corrupt man like Donald Trump to be their President in November 2016.
 Throughout his election campaign his vile intentions, motives and views had been clear for anyone to see and hear.
 He is now not so much a President as an ongoing serious political crisis, at the head of the most powerful country on earth.

 The USA's Constitution and its Laws did nothing to prevent him from rising through the USA's toxic political-business culture.
 They did nothing to prevent him standing for election as President of the most politically, economically and militarily powerful country on earth.
-They did nothing to prevent him from conducting a corrupt election campaign.
+They did nothing to prevent him from conducting a corrupt election campaign - doing what he has always done - selling delusions.
 The US Constitution and Laws have (so far) not derailed him in Office, but we begin this section with the good news : That prospect is getting closer.
 If Trump's Republicans do badly in the Autumn 2018 US Elections (as some forecast) this will severely reduce both their power and his.
 The Impeachment of Trump may suddenly become much more likely (if it has not already happened before then, see the next three paragraphs).
 Could Impeachment really happen ?

 Some Good News : Trump Is Heading Into Big Trouble